YextSolutions/Wistia-Videos-Connector/README.md

 free trial here for a production account, or sign up for Hitchhikers and get started with a sandbox account, here <https://hitchhikers.yext.com/>.

 Install the connector to begin pulling in your Wistia videos into your Knowledge Graph!
 All you have to do is provide your Wistia bearer token.

-### To install the Discourse Connector:
+### To install the Wistia Connector:

 1. Log in to your Yext account
 2. Navigate to the **Apps > Directory** tab in the platform (or use the link